MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/prebuilt/bank-statement.md

 ## Supported languages and locales

-For a complete list of supported languages, *see* our [prebuilt model language support](../language-support/prebuilt.md) page .
+For a complete list of supported languages, *see* our [prebuilt model language support](../language-support/prebuilt.md) page.

 ## Field extractions